-The snow regime (nival) is characterised by high runoff during the months of May to August and low runoff from November to February.
+The snow regime (nival) is characterised by high run-off during the months of May to August and low run-off from November to February.
 It is presently found in areas where the influence of the Alps is pronounced (Upper Rhine, Danube downstream of the Inn).
 Climate warming generally produces a shift of the snow regimes more toward rain regimes (pluvialisation).
-In regimes that were previously snow-dominated, therefore, runoff becomes more evenly distributed throughout the year due to increased discharge in the winter and spring and decreased discharge in the summer and autumn (Fig. 9).
+In regimes that were previously snow-dominated, therefore, run-off becomes more evenly distributed throughout the year due to increased run-off in the winter and spring and decreased run-off in the summer and autumn (Fig. 9).

 Fig. 9: Examples of the snow regime: Basel/Rhine station (left) and Achleiten/Danube station (right).
-Black: Pardé Coefficient, average of the years 1961-1990, determined on the basis of observations.
-Coloured: analysis from an ensemble of ca. 20 future projections of the change signals of the long-term averaged monthly mean water runoffs for the near (2021-2050) and distant (2071-2100) future with respect to the reference period of 1961-1990, depicted as box-and-whisker plots; the middle 50 per cent of all values lies within the box (interquartile distance), within which the median is marked, the ends of the whiskers indicate the total range of the ensemble (adapted after Nilson et al. 2013).
-The monthly multiplication of the change signals by the Pardé Coefficient yields the future change (with respect to the averaged long-term annual runoff of the reference period 1961-1990).
+Black: Pardé Coefficient, average of the years 1971-2000, determined on the basis of observations.
+Coloured: analysis from an ensemble of 16 future projections (respectively) of the change signals of the multiannual averaged monthly mean water run-offs for the near (2031-2060, red) and distant (2071-2100, purple) future with respect to the reference period of 1971-2000 based on the "business as usual" scenario (RCP8.5), depicted as box-and-whisker plots; the middle 50 percent of all values lies within the box (interquartile distance), within which the median is marked, the ends of the whiskers indicate the total range of the ensemble.
+The monthly multiplication of the change signals by the Pardé Coefficient yields the future change (with respect to the averaged multiannual annual run-off of the reference period 1971-2000).
+Data: Nilson et al. (2020).